-The MSOT program at MSU requires a TOEFL (iBT) score of 90 with no less than 20 on
+The MSOT program at Murray State requires a TOEFL (iBT) score of 90 with no less than

-- An Applicant with coursework/degree(s) from outside the United States must have his/her transcripts reviewed by MSU’s International Admissions Office or an approved credentialing agency.
+- An Applicant with coursework/degree(s) from outside the United States must have his/her transcripts reviewed by Murray State's International Admissions Office or an approved credentialing agency.
 An original report must be submitted.